tylerharter/cs301-projects/fall18/p7/README.md

 > There's some new code here that you may not have seen before - `json.dumps`.
 The [json module](http://json.org/) allows you to
 > export and import data in a format that is easy to read.
-> NOTE: For this assignment, make sure to only print your results using json.dumps as shown above.
+> NOTE: You do not have to modify the `process_args` function for this step.

 *If everything until here is correct, your score from test.py should be `18%`.*